aysh34/aysh34/README.md

 ┌──┤ <strong>About Me</strong> ├───────▰▰▰
 │
-├─▣ Computer Science student at Emerson University, ranked among the top in my class.
-├─▣ Focused on Data Science, Machine Learning, and Predictive Analytics.
-├─▣ Exploring interpretable ML and Large Language Models.
+├─▣ Computer Science student at Emerson University, ranked among the top in my class ├─▣ Focused on Data Science and Predictive Analytics ├─▣ Exploring interpretable ML and <a href="https://github.com/aysh34/LLMs">Large Language Models</a>
-├─▣ Enjoy working on projects that turn data into meaningful solutions.
-├─▣ Love to share my work on Kaggle.
+├─▣ Enjoy working on projects that turn data into meaningful solutions ├─▣ Love to share my work on Kaggle
 ├─▣ Open to AI/ML collaborations and research opportunities.
 │
 └───────────────────────────────▰▰▰